Comeback (sports): Association football

 An example of a record breaking comeback is FC Barcelona (6–1, 6–5 on aggregate) against Paris Saint-Germain F.C. in the UEFA Champions League round of 16 on March 8, 2017 at Camp Nou, Barcelona.
 It was the first time in UEFA Champions League history that a team had overcome a four-goal deficit in order to qualify for the quarterfinals.

-Other famous examples of comebacks in football history include the 1999 UEFA Champions League Final when Manchester United F.C. were down 1–0 to FC Bayern Munich with only 3 minutes of added time remaining and won 2–1 with goals from Teddy Sheringham in the 90+1 minute and Ole Gunnar Solskjær in the 90+3 minute, and also the 2005 UEFA Champions League Final in which after trailing 3–0 in the second half Liverpool F.C scored three goals in six minutes against A.C.
-Milan before ultimately defeating Milan in a penalty shootout when the match ended 3–3 after extra time.
+Other example include FC Barcelona (5-1, 6-4 on aggregate) against Chelsea F.C. in the UEFA Champions League quarterfinal on April 18, 2000 at Camp Nou, Barcelona.
+Barcelona entered the second leg with a 3-1 loss against Chelsea, but thanks to Rivaldo and Luís Figo goals Barcelona were leading 2-0 at half time, in the 60th minute Chelsea scored to make it 2-1 thanks to a goal from Tore André Flo.
+In the 83rd minute Dani García scored to make the game 4-4 on aggregate.
+Barcelona later won the match 5-1 thanks to extra time goals from Rivaldo and Patrick Kluivert.

 Other comebacks also include Liverpool F.C (FC Barcelona 0–4 Liverpool FC, 4–3 on aggregate) against FC Barcelona in the 2018–19 UEFA Champions League Semi-finals.
 With Liverpool being down 3–0 after the first game, Divock Origi and Georginio Wijnaldum came to the rescue as both netted 2 goals each, and an extraordinary corner kick from Trent Alexander-Arnold would give the Reds a 4–3 lead on aggregate, sending them through to the 2019 UEFA Champions League Final which they eventually ended up winning versus Tottenham Hotspur 2–0.
 In the other semifinal, contested between Spurs and Ajax, another great comeback was performed by the London club.
 With Ajax having won their away leg 1–0, and winning their home leg 2–0 at half-time, Spurs needed to score three goals in the second half to win the game.
 Lucas Moura scored a hat-trick that sent them to their first UEFA Champions League Final on away goals, with the winning goal coming in the 96th minute.